dell/csm-docs/content/docs/getting-started/installation/openshift/powerstore/csmoperator/_index.md

 ---

 1. Set up an OpenShift cluster following the official documentation.
-2. Proceed to the pre-requisites.
+2. Proceed to the Prerequisite.
 3. Complete the base installation.
 4. Proceed with module installation.